With so many interesting solar system facts, we've narrowed them down to 25 of our favorites.

 24. Saturn has a hexagonal-shaped storm

-25. The solar atmosphere is much hotter than the surface
+25. The solar atmosphere is much hotter than the sun's surface

-While the sun's visible surface — the photosphere — is 10,000 degrees Fahrenheit (5,500 degrees Celsius), the upper atmosphere has temperatures in the millions of degrees.
-It's a large temperature differential with little explanation, for now.
+While the sun's visible surface — the photosphere — is 10,000 degrees Fahrenheit (5,500 degrees Celsius), its upper atmosphere has temperatures in the millions of degrees.
+It's a large temperature differential with little explanation.

-NASA has several sun-gazing spacecraft on the case, however, and they have some ideas for how the heating is generated.
-One is "heat bombs," which happens when magnetic fields cross and realign in the corona.
+NASA has several sun-gazing spacecraft on the case, however, and they have some ideas for how the heat is generated.
+One is "heat bombs," which happen when magnetic fields cross and realign in the corona.
 Another is when plasma waves move from the sun's surface into the corona.